hankhsu1996/json-rpc-2.0/README.md

 ### Step 1: Install Dependencies

-Before installing dependencies, ensure that you have a Conan profile configured.
-If the default profile (`.conan2/profiles/default`) does not exist, generate one based on your current machine setup:
+Ensure you have a Conan profile configured.
+If the default profile (`.conan2/profiles/default`) is missing, create it:

 ```bash
 conan profile detect --force
 ```

-This command will create a new default profile or overwrite the existing one if needed.

-Next, install the required dependencies using Conan.
-This step will also generate the necessary `ConanPresets.json` for CMake:
+Next, install dependencies and generate `ConanPresets.json`:

 ```bash
 conan install . --build=missing